About

 A note on recency

-Software changes.
-Pricing shifts, features improve, and user sentiment moves with them.
+Pricing changes, features change, new competitors come and go.
+User sentiment moves with all these changes.
 I update this site periodically and mark major revisions when I can.
 If you spot something outdated or inaccurate, use the submit page to flag it.

 Site maintained independently.
-Not affiliated with Tidio.
+This site participates in Tidio's affiliate program.
 Review data sourced from G2, Capterra, GetApp, Gartner Peer Insights, Trustpilot, and other primary listings referenced throughout the site.